 Located less than one hour from Richmond and Virginia Beach, the city of Williamsburg boasts first-class health care.
 Since nearby Richmond also offers a top-ranked selection of hospitals, most residents can stay in the state for the medical care they need.

-The best hospitals in Williamsburg include Riverside Doctors’ Hospital of Williamsburg and Sentara Williamsburg Regional Medical Center, which has earned a superior performance rating for care of COPD, heart failure, and hip replacements.
+The best hospitals in Williamsburg include Riverside Doctors’ Hospital of Williamsburg and Sentara Williamsburg Regional Medical Center, which has earned a superior performance rating for its care of chronic obstructive pulmonary disease (COPD), heart failure, and hip replacements.

 In addition to tax-friendliness, the state offers affordable housing options and active adult communities, such as the 55+ golf community Colonial Heritage and the expansive, amenity-rich Ford’s Colony.

 Cultural attractions include the scenic Colonial Parkway, Prince George Street, and the Muscarelle Museum of Art.
 At William and Mary, the country’s second-oldest university, 60+ retirees can audit some classes for free.